 Rodeo was king, with athlete designers like Eric Jackson and Corran Addison driving the progression both in the shaping room and on the newly ascendant freestyle circuit.

 At the start of this creative spasm, the Perception Pirouette, heralded as “the ultimate playboat” in the company’s 1993 catalog, was 11 feet, two inches long.
 Less than a decade later, somewhere around the time Popular Science declared the Dagger UFO the “most agile kayak yet,” which was never released but became the Dagger G-Force 5.9.
 In fairness, no kayaker today would call the Pirouette a playboat, and the unremarkable UFO lasted about as long as the bunions it ground into the tortured toe knuckles of its owners.
-But the trend toward ever-smaller boats had finally approached its logical limit.
+But the trend towards ever-smaller boats had finally approached its logical limit.

 The only place left to go was back to the future.